Financial Aid Services Center

 For the 2018-2019 academic year, file the 2018-2019 FAFSA at https://fafsa.ed.gov on or after October 1, 2017.
 Submit your FAFSA by January 31, 2018, to meet Western's priority filing deadline.

 Before submitting the FAFSA be sure you included the WWU federal school code on the FAFSA: 003802.
-View our FAFSA Tips page on our website other helpful information.
+View our FAFSA Tips page on our website for other helpful information.

 Review Your Student Aid Report (SAR)